Last updated: 30 July 2024

 2021

 In December, Jana Gonani, a trans woman, was convicted under section 153(c) of the Penal Code (unnatural offence) by the Magistrate Court at Mangochi and was sentenced to eight years in prison.
-She appealed of the judgment.
+She appealed against the conviction.

 2020